 These have typically been my accessory of choice.
 They come in various sizes, colors, and levels of “statement,” so to speak.
 My can’t-live-withouts are my teal teardrop necklace for everyday wear, one with black jewels for dressier occasions, and a gold one for either everyday or dressy.
 My teal teardrop nearly goes with any of my casual clothes, and I especially love it over a striped shirt or a jersey dress.
 I inevitably grab my black jeweled necklace for dressier occasions, or opt for the gold one if black doesn’t fit with the colors.

-THIS or THIS, which works well to dress up a t-shirt or gingham/chambray/plaid/any button up, or would probably work in place of the black AND gold one for dressier occasions.
+Another option is a crystal statement necklace like THIS or THIS, which works well to dress up a t-shirt or gingham/chambray/plaid/any button up, or would probably work in place of the black AND gold one for dressier occasions.

 Any of these are basically fail proof!
 More statement necklaces below that would totally do the trick:

 If you’re not into statement necklaces for any reason (too flashy, don’t like them with your figure, too heavy, etc.) a simple pendant can also make a huge impact.
 My absolute favorite is my drusy pendant (sold out long ago, but a super similar one popped up HERE).